Aspine/aspine/README.md

 ## Contributing

-Feel free to enhancement or bug issues either via github issues or this [google form](https://goo.gl/forms/PYQDtzkp0vHJbFLz2)!
+Feel free to suggest an enhancement or post a bug issue either via github issues or this [google form](https://goo.gl/forms/PYQDtzkp0vHJbFLz2)!

 ## Authors